 BICYCLES AND MOTORCYCLES.
 Bicycles may be stored in individual student rooms, but may not be ridden in residence halls.
 Bicycles or motorcycles MAY NOT BE STORED or chained in the following locations: student rooms (motorcycles only), hallways, outside walkways, stairwells, or any other location in the residence hall/apartment.
 Storage of bicycles and motorcycles in these areas will block fire exits and create other problems.
 BICYCLES STORED IN AN UNAUTHORIZED MANNER WILL BE IMPOUNDED AND A STORAGE FEE OF \$25.00 WILL BE ASSESSED.
 If a student stores their bicycle in an unauthorized manner and discovers that it is missing, they should contact the RHD before calling UPD.

-Bicycles may also be stored in bicycle racks which are available near residence halls/apartments.
-All bicycles must be removed from public storage racks by the end of the Spring semester except for buildings used for summer school housing.
+Bicycles must be removed from public storage racks by the end of the Spring semester except for buildings used for summer school housing.
 Bicycles that are left by residents will be removed.
 Motorcycles and mopeds require a University Vehicle Parking Permit that can be purchased at the University Police Department.
 Motorcycles should be parked in University parking lots because they are motorized vehicles.
 Mopeds may be parked in University parking lots or chained to bicycle racks.